Since the beginning of mankind, humans have attempted to

 1900-1935 – Fauvism and Expressionism

-Characteristics: Harsh colors and flat surfaces (Fauvism); emotion distorting form
+Characteristics: Harsh colors and flat surfaces (Fauvism); emotion distorting

 Chief artists: Matisse, Kirchner, Kandinsky, Marc